 Joshua P. Hayes

 Josh Hayes has practiced at Prince, Glover & Hayes in Tuscaloosa, Alabama since May 2004.
 He became a partner in the firm in May 2010.
-The firm's areas of practice include personal injury, automobile accidents, 18-wheeler accidents, wrongful death, product liability, insurance fraud, worker's compensation, and environmental cases.
+The firm's areas of practice include personal injury, automobile wrecks, 18-wheeler wrecks, wrongful death, product liability, insurance fraud, industrial injuries, and environmental cases.

 He graduated, cum laude, from The University of Alabama's College of Commerce and Business Administration in 1998 with an Honor's Degree in Accounting and a minor in Computer-Based Honors.
 While at the University, Josh served as president of Capstone Men & Women and as a member of the SGA Senate, the Jasons, Omicron Delta Kappa, Mortar Board and the Anderson Society.
 In recognition of his academic and extra-curricular achievements, he was named as The University's Outstanding Senior in 1998.